mysociety/alaveteli/doc/INSTALL.md

     git clone https://github.com/sebbacon/alaveteli.git
     cd alaveteli

-This will get the current stable release from the master branch (which always contains the latest release).
-If you are a developer and want to add or try new features, you might want to swap to the development
+This will get the development branch, which has the latest (possibly buggy) code.
+If you don't want to add or try new features, swap to the master branch (which always contains the latest stable release):
-branch:

-    git checkout develop
+    git checkout master

 # Install system dependencies